 - Nice Girl: As we find out later on.

 - True Companions: Later in the story, when she and Melinda begin genuinely rebuilding their friendship, especially in comparison to Melinda's relationships with Rachel and Heather.

 Another former member of Melinda's old clique of friends, the Plain Janes, who became a jock.

-- Ambiguous Situation: Like Ivy, it isn't really clear as to why she was avoiding Melinda and whether or not because the latter is a social outcast or if she was avoiding her due to being wrapped up in her own life.
+- Ambiguous Situation: Like Ivy, it isn't really clear as to whether she was avoiding Melinda because the latter is a social outcast or if she was avoiding her due to being wrapped up in her own life.